MATCHING GIFT ANNOUNCEMENT: Global Linkages Partner, Water is Life Kenya, agrees to MATCH all donations made after August 1, 2025 up to $30,000!

 Supported by over 400 individual donors, the Global Linkages Water Project brought a deep borehole well to Olmoti, a Maasai community near Amboseli, Kenya.
 This community was affected by a 3-year drought which decimated livestock herds and pushed water points farther away.

 In 2023, a partnership was formed between Global Linkages and Water is Life Kenya, a US-based nonprofit that has been supporting Maasai communities in this region for over 18 years.
-Since then, a dedicated group of Global Linkages Fundraising Ambassadors have mobilized their friends, families, and networks to support the project.
+Since then, a dedicated group of Global Linkages Fundraising Ambassadors has mobilized friends, families, and networks to support the project.

-In total, this effort has raised over $102,000!
+In total, this effort has raised over $105,000!

-This borehole is now providing a sustainable, reliable water supply to Olmoti, and is helping them plan for the future.
+This borehole is now providing a sustainable, reliable water supply to Olmoti and is helping them plan for the future.
 To learn more about this project, visit the campaign page at https://waterislifekenya.org/global.

 Introducing the Global Linkages Legacy Garden